j-piasecki/react-native-gesture-handler/docs/docs/api2/quickstart.md

 }
 ```

-Then we need to create animated styles in order to be able to position the ball:
+We also need to define [shared values](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/shared-values) to keep track of the ball position and create animated styles in order to be able to position the ball on the screen:

 ```js
 const isPressed = useSharedValue(false);